-The two holes drilled in the Central Mineralized Zone (RHB12-005 and 006) were completed to 1,500 feet (457m) and contain significant zones of alteration.
+The two holes drilled in the CMZ (RHB12-005 and 006) were completed to 1,500 feet (457m) and contain significant zones of alteration.
 Both holes encountered abundant iron oxides in limestone (from near-surface to 900 feet (275m) in hole 005 and 600 feet (180m) in hole 006), below which the mineralization contains disseminated pyrite.
-Hole RHB12-006 intersected several zones of oxide gold mineralization in the Central Mineralized Zone (CMZ) of the Red Hill Project.
-Most notable is a near-surface 90 foot oxidized intercept (27.4 meters) of 1.4 grams gold/T, including 35 feet (10.7 meters) of 2.6 g/T; complete assays shown in Table 1 below.
+Hole RHB12-006 intersected several zones of oxide gold mineralization in the CMZ of the Red Hill Project.
+Most notable is a near-surface 90 foot oxidized intercept (27.4 meters) of 1.4 g/t Au including 35 feet (10.7 meters) of 2.6 g/t Au.
+Complete assays are shown in Table 1 below.
 The results of this vertical reverse circulation hole indicate the discovery of significant near-surface high-grade oxide gold mineralization that is likely the westerly extension of the previously identified gold mineralization in the CMZ.
-Historic drilling at the CMZ outlined a modest mineralized zone with grades up to 1-2 grams gold/T. RHB12-005 was drilled to the east and returned anomalous gold.
-This may be an extension of the gold mineralization encountered last year in RHM11-003 (85 feet of 0.14 gold g/t).
+Historic drilling at the CMZ outlined a modest mineralized zone with grades up to 1-2 g/t Au.
+RHB12-005 was drilled to the east and returned anomalous gold.
+This may be an extension of the gold mineralization encountered last year in RHM11-003 (85 feet of 0.14 g/t Au).
 The oxidized mineralization in drill hole RHB12-006 is mostly within silicified limestone with associated trace elements and alteration indicative of Carlin-type gold mineralization.
-Located within the Barrick Gold option (a 60 sq. km portion of NuLegacy's 100 sq. km Red Hill project), both holes contain substantial thickness of silicified and oxidized near-surface gold mineralization.
+Located within the Barrick Property, both holes contain substantial thickness of silicified and oxidized nearsurface gold mineralization.
 This hole, in conjunction with RHB12-005 and RHB12-003 (PR-7/5/11), indicate a much larger mineralized zone than previously indicated by historic drilling is present at CMZ.
 Detailed logging of the chips and incorporation of the NuLegacy drill holes with the historic data is in progress which will lead to a drill plan that will follow-up on these promising results.
 Follow up drilling to expand this zone of near-surface oxide gold mineralization will commence as soon as targeting and permitting of the additional drill sites is completed.